 Our handheld audio-visual guides bring the Studio Tour to life with fascinating filmmaking facts, exclusive behind-the-scenes footage and cast and crew interviews.
 Narrated in English, they are also available in German, French, Italian, Spanish, Japanese, Mandarin, Brazilian Portuguese and Russian.

 Some of the content on our Digital Guides can also be subtitled.
 For more details, please speak to a member of staff at the collection point at the beginning of your tour.

 Please note, subtitles are not present on media throughout the attraction.
 However, we can provide a portable iPad which contains a subtitled version of the cinema film for those who are hard of hearing.
-These are subject to availability and must be booked in advance by calling our Visitor Services team on 0800 640 4550.
+These are subject to availability and must be booked in advance by contacting our Visitor Services team.
 This device must be returned to a member of staff when you enter the guided part of your tour in the Great Hall.

 Induction loops are fitted throughout the tour and are compatible with most hearing aids provided with the “T-coil” (T switch) function.
 Personal induction loops can also be provided for our Digital Guides.
 These are available when you collect your Digital Guide from the lobby area of the Studio Tour.

 Ear defenders are available to borrow for visitors who are sensitive to loud noises for the duration of the cinema.
 Please ask a member of staff when you arrive.